-The national qualification standards are developed by the trade committees, are described in learning outcomes and fall within the legal framework approved by the Minister of Education.
-A specific template for describing the qualifications and program proposals is provided by the Ministry of Education.
+The national qualification standards, developed by the trade committees, are described in learning objectives and fall within the legal framework approved by the Minister of Children and Education.
+A specific template for describing the qualifications and program proposals is provided by the Ministry of Children and Education.

 The trade committee within a sector or trade is responsible for initiating proposals for new qualifications and programs based on the skills assessments and forecasting activities and processes in place.
-There is a requirement that descriptions of qualification standards comply with the legislative objectives and the general rules on the requirements for knowledge, skills and competences etc. to be met in order to ensure that all VET programs meet labour market needs and lead to a job, while simultaneously sufficiently matching the dynamics of the economy.
+Qualification standards are required to comply with the legislative objectives and the general rules on the requirements for knowledge, skills and competences etc. in order to ensure that all VET programs meet labour market needs and lead to a job, while simultaneously sufficiently matching the dynamics of the economy.

-The learning outcomes (competence goals) that are developed are covering by both school- and work-based learning for the basic and the main program making up the qualifications.
-Furthermore, the proposal must also describe the duration and structure of the main VET program, including how much learning will take place in school and at the workplace respectively.
-On this basis, the Ministry of Education and the trade committee will enter into a close dialog in order to finalize the proposal, which will be submitted to the National Council for IVET for consultation and then finally approved by the Minister of Education.
+The learning objectives (competence goals) proposed by a trade committeecover both school- and work-based learning for the basic and the main programmes and make up the qualifications.
+The proposal must describe the duration and structure of the main VET program, including how much learning will take place in school and at the workplace respectively.
+On this basis, the Ministry of Children and Education and the trade committee will enter into a close dialog in order to finalize the proposal, which will be submitted to the National Council for IVET for consultation and then finally approved by the Minister of Children and Education.

 The national curriculum on every qualification or VET program will be included in the legal framework for VET through an executive ordinance.
 To offer a new qualification, VET providers will have to apply for accreditation, and the trade committees will be consulted on the number of providers needed to offer a new program.